eschirtz/wedding/README.md

-# wedding
+# LaBarge Schirtzinger Wedding
-A custom website for our destination wedding in Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿
+A destination wedding in Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿 needs a fancy website.